mozilla/payments-ui/README.md

 The styleguide is based on the styles and templates that live in the tree.

-It can be build statically with the `grunt cog` command.
+It can be build statically with the `grunt build-docs` command.

+The styleguide is published here: http://mozilla.github.io/payments-ui/

+## Updating the styleguide

+Run `grunt publish-docs`